 Epson EcoTank ET-2720 – The wireless all-in-one for cartridge-free home publishing.
 The EcoTank ET-2720 wireless all-in-one supertank printer offers cartridge-free publishing with easy-to-fill, supersized ink tanks.

 You stand up to 2 years of ink, with each consisting of or substitute ink set.
 And, each substitute ink container set consists of enough ink to publish up to 4,500 web pages — equivalent to about 80 individual cartridges.
-Plus, you conserve up to 80 percent with inexpensive substitute ink containers vs. ink cartridges.
+Plus, you conserve up to 80 per cent with inexpensive substitute ink containers vs ink cartridges.

 That means much less waste.
-Special uniquely keyed EcoFit™ containers make it easy to fill each color storage container.
+Special uniquely keyed EcoFit™ containers make it easy to fill each colour storage container.
 This premium white printer also offers practical cordless publishing from tablet computers and smartphones5, plus a 2-year limited warranty with enrollment.

 Epson EcoTank ET-2720: software